 To Freeze Cookies: Freeze cookies in an airtight container or ziploc bag for up to 3 months.
 Remove them from the freezer and leave out overnight or pop them in the microwave for 20 -40 seconds for delicious warm biscoff cookies.

 The flavor of biscoff cookies is caramel with warm spices.
 Think brown sugar and cinnamon.
 Biscoff cookies use a unique blend of warm spicwes, including cinnamon and ginger.

 Yes, definitely.
 Simply replace the egg with a flax egg.
-Combine 1 tbsp ground seed with 2 tbsp of water.
+Combine 1 tablespoon ground seed with 2 tablespoon of water.
 Let the mixture sit for a few minutes before adding it to the butter.

 - 125g butter, softened

 - 125g Biscoff Spread (or homemade cookie butter spread)